3tternp/Acunetix4linux/README.md

 **password:** Admin123

-once installation is done go to browser and hit
+Once installation is done, go tothe  browser and hit

 _https://127.0.0.1:13443_

-enter your login credential and start using application
+Enter your login credentials and start using application

 !!!! enjoy !!!!